December 24th, 2009 by JC John Sese Cuneta (謝施洗)

 Through Christmas, many of our non-Christian friends (and family) got comfortable in hearing “Christ”, “Jesus”, “Holy Bible”, “Christianity”, “Saviour”, etc. This is a door for us to share the true Gospel to them.
 Much like in the Roman Empire days, the deaths of the early Christians paved the way for even more non-Christians to be truly converted, Christmas today is our door into reaching to the hearts and minds of our friends and family.

 If Christmas is the only time for them to listen to the Word of God, then is it evil to celebrate Christmas?
 If you are a Christian and you celebrate Christmas because of the gifts that you may receive, then I believe it is time that we stop and look at ourselves in the mirror.
-But if you as a Christian, puts Jesus Christ at the center of this holiday, and you don’t just remember His virgin birth but give Him all the thanks that is due Him, as well as share the Gospel to the people, then I do not see anything wrong with Christmas!
+But if you as a Christian, puts Jesus Christ at the centre of this holiday, and you don’t just remember His virgin birth but give Him all the thanks that is due Him, as well as share the Gospel to the people, then I do not see anything wrong with Christmas!

 If Christmas is the only time that we get ceasefires, if Christmas is the only time when true peace and true love reigns in our hearts and minds, then there is nothing wrong with Christmas!
 Why stop it?
 Why stop celebrating the only holiday in this dark world that gives us a window to contemplate and to share the Gospel?